chrisfavila-aic/CO_PM_DataLogger/README.md

 # PM and CO Data Logger
-This sketch gets readings from an Adafruit MQ7 Carbon Monoxide Sensor and Plantower PM3003 Particulate Matter Sensor.
+This sketch gets readings from an DFRobot MQ7 Carbon Monoxide Sensor and Plantower PM3003 Particulate Matter Sensor.
 An Arduino Uno R3 is used with an Adafruit Ultimate GPS Logger Shield to get timestamps and to have SD card logging functionality.
 An Adafruit HTU21DF sensor was used to get relative humidity